neethila-knk/furniture-design-app-react-threejs/README.md

 - **3D Models**: GLB format for optimized loading and performance
 - **Environment Maps**: HDR images for physically-based realistic lighting
 - **Storage**: LocalStorage API for client-side persistence, Firebase for cloud storage
-- **Authentication**: JWT-based auth flow with secure token management
-- **Deployment**: Containerized with Docker, deployable to any cloud provider

 ## 🚀 Installation